 Spencer Smith Jr. was married to Marie Stewart.
-They had one child, Spencer H. Smith III, who served with the Camden Police Department from 1962 to 1995, retiring as a detective.
-Spencer Smith Jr.'s nephew, Larry Smith, is, as of the summer of 2008, a member of the Camden Fire Department- as of this writing the Spencer Smith family has served the City of Camden without interruption for over 94 years.
+They had one child, Spencer H. Smith III, who served with both the Camden Fire Department and the Camden Police Department from 1962 to 1995, retiring as a detective.
+When Spencer Smith Jr.'s nephew, Larry Smith retired from the Camden Fire Department in 2016, the Spencer Smith family has served the City of Camden without interruption for over 102 years.

 Spencer H. Smith Jr., last a resident of Oaklyn NJ, died at the age of 91 on March 5, 2005.
 He was predeceased by his wife Marie, and son Spencer Smith III, who had passed in June of the previous year.
 He was survived by his grandson, Spencer H. Smith IV.

 FIRE EQUIPMENT HAS CHANGED in Camden but the Smith family carries on into the third generation.
 Spencer Haines Smith III (left) and his father Spencer H. Smith Jr., examine picture if the old coal-burner the latter once drove.
 Young Smith was sworn in today as a member of the city fire bureau.
 The late Spencer H. Smith Sr. joined the department in 1914.